Plea-Justice/plea-justice.github.io/Qualtrics.md

 ## Controlling the Simulation

 You must pass at least the randomly assigned experimental condition number as a parameter to the simulation.
-It is reccommended that you also pass a variable to track the number of times the participant has viewed your Qualtrics survey and a variable to identify that user in your analysis.
+It is reccommended that you also pass a variable to track the number of times the participant has viewed your Qualtrics survey and a [variable to identify that participant](https://www.qualtrics.com/support/survey-platform/common-use-cases-rc/assigning-randomized-ids-to-respondents/#PipedText) and consolidate their data before analysis.
 To pass parameters into the simulation from Qualtrics, pass them in the [URL query string](https://www.qualtrics.com/support/survey-platform/survey-module/survey-flow/standard-elements/passing-information-through-query-strings/).

 Assign the participant's condition number to an embedded data variable in your Qualtrics survey.

 | ![Assign embedded data](/img/qualtrics_querystring_data.png) |

-At the custom end block in which the participant is redirected to the simulation, add embedded data to the end of the URL query.
+At the custom end block in which the participant is redirected to the simulation, add to the URL a `?` followed by the variable name, `=` and then the value.
+To insert embedded data as a value, such as the condition number we assigned, use Qualtrics' [piped text](https://www.qualtrics.com/support/survey-platform/survey-module/editing-questions/piped-text/piped-text-overview/#PipingFromAnEmbeddedDataField) syntax.

 | ![Assign embedded data](/img/qualtrics_querystring_endofsurvey.png) |
 | e.g. add `?condition=${e://Field/condition}` to the URL |

-Further parameters may follow the condition number serparated by the `&` symbol.
+Further parameters after the first should be separated by `&` instead of `?`, such as in `?condition=${e://Field/condition}&Name=${e://Field/Name}`.

-Any other parameters added to the URL may be used in piped text.
-All parameters will be passed unmodified through the simulation and back to the Qualtrics in case you wish to record them or use them in your branching logic.
+All parameters passed into the simulation will also be passed unmodified back to the Qualtrics in case you wish to record them or use them in your branching logic.

 ## Using Piped Text in the Scenario Script

-Any variables passed into the simulation via its query string can be inserted into the script much like Qualtrics piped text feature.
+Any variables passed into the simulation via its query string can be inserted into the script in a manner similar to Qualtrics' piped text.
 The most common use for this feature is to reference the participant's name from within the simulation.

 Advanced, multi-simulation studies may also use this feature to implement complex manipulations.